Enter your ZIP to find local pros.

 2. Floating Slab Foundation

-A floating slab foundation “floats” on top of the ground instead of being anchored with deep footings.
-The slab is reinforced with steel and poured over compacted gravel, allowing it to move slightly with soil shifts or freeze-thaw cycles.
+A floating slab foundation sits on top of the ground instead of being anchored with deep footings.
+The slab is reinforced with steel and poured over compacted gravel, so it can move a bit with soil shifts or freeze-thaw cycles.

 Best For: